What is COPD?*

 - Blood-gas analysis

-If it’s apparent that your symptoms may be the result of another condition, your physician may order more tests for an accurate diagnosis.
+If it is apparent that your symptoms may be the result of another condition, your physician will likely order more tests for an accurate diagnosis.
 Diagnosing and treating COPD in its earlier stages may allow for a wider range of treatment options, so it’s important for your physician to perform these tests and not misdiagnose you COPD as something else.

 How is COPD treated?